profess-dev/profess/paper/paper.md

 bibliography: paper.bib
 ---

+> Your paper should include:
+> -   A list of the authors of the software and their affiliations, using the correct format (see the example below).
+> -   A summary describing the high-level functionality and purpose of the software for a diverse,  _non-specialist audience_.
+> -   A  _Statement of Need_  section that clearly illustrates the research purpose of the software.
+> -   A list of key references, including to other software addressing related needs.
+Note that the references should include full names of venues, e.g., journals and conferences, not abbreviations only understood in the context of a specific discipline.
+> -   Mention (if applicable) a representative set of past or ongoing research projects using the software and recent scholarly publications enabled by it.
+> -   Acknowledgement of any financial support.

 # Summary

 A core endeavor of computational physics is to determine the properties of materials from quantum-mechanical first principles.
 Density functional theory (DFT) has achieved remarkable success in this effort, providing both a rigorous framework and pragmatic approximations applicable across material classes.
 The PROFESS code (“PRinceton Orbital-Free Electronic Structure Software”) implements orbital-free DFT, which uses the electron density alone—bypassing Schrödinger's equation entirely—to assess a many-electron system.
 This formulation, while imposing a few extra challenges, remains exact in principle and offers an especially elegant and computationally efficient solution to the electronic structure problem.